Learning Task-Specific Strategies for Accelerated MRI: Implementation details

 \subsection{Further information on datasets and their preparation}

-For each dataset in \refsec{experiments}, we randomly split the data into training, validation, and test sets \textit{on the patient level}, which means that each validation or test slice comes from a patient whose images are not used for training.
+For each dataset in Section IV of the main text, we randomly split the data into training, validation, and test sets \textit{on the patient level}, which means that each validation or test slice comes from a patient whose images are not used for training.